chrplr/PCBS/docs/stimulus-creation.rst

 We take advantage of the double buffering mode (set by the option ``DOUBLEBUF`` in the call to ``pygame.display.set_mode()``) to draw the next image in memory while the current one is displayed on the screen.
-It is only when we call ``pygame.display.flip()`` that the pre-prepared image is displayed, replacing the current one.
+It is only when we call ``pygame.display.flip()`` that the image in memory is displayed, replacing the current one on the screen.

 Illusory line-motion